 #3 – Sideways / horizontal Trend

-Trend analysis is used by both – Accounting analysis and technical analysis.
+It is used by both – Accounting analysis and technical analysis.

-#1 – Trend Analysis in Accounting
+#1 – Use in Accounting

-- We note that Sales has increased by only 16.3% over a period of 8 years (2008-2015).
+- Sales have increased by 16.3% over eight years (2008-2015).

-Internal use of the trend analysis in accounting (the revenue and cost analysis) is one of the most useful management tools for the forecasting.
+Internal use of the trend analysis in accounting (the revenue and cost analysis) is one of the most useful management tools for forecasting.

-#2 – Trend Analysis in Technical Analysis
+#2 – Use in Technical Analysis

 - Examining expenses report claims for proof of fraudulent claims.

 - Examining expense line items to find out if there are any unusual expenditures in a reporting periodReporting PeriodA reporting period is a month, quarter, or year during which an organization's financial statements are prepared for external use uniformly across a period of time in order for the general public and users to interpret and evaluate the financial statements. that require further investigation;